 - Introduction of Nifty Fifty – number bonds in KS1 as well as multiplication tables timed tests (3x per week)

 Children are beginning to learn multiplication tables.
 This is supporting children with their instant recall of number facts.
 This needs to be reviewed as it needs to have a more sustainable impact on the instant recall of simple facts.

-- Moved to a more mastery approach this year through training.
+- Moved to a more mastery approach this year through staff training.

 Evidence in book suggests that children are more secure and independent at attempting a range of questions, including prove it style questions using STEM sentence openings to explain their findings/knowledge.